Gravitational waves from a scotogenic two-loop neutrino mass model

-In general, finding certain complementarity between the physical parameters of the model and SGWB observables is relevant for exploring the model's parameter space.
-In the context of GWs studies, it has been noted in \cite{Zhou:2018zli,Ahriche:2018rao,Bernon:2017jgv,Biekotter:2022kgf} that potentially large corrections to the trilinear Higgs coupling compared to the SM expectation can significantly affect the type and the strength of the cosmological phase transitions.
-Indeed, strong FOPTs can be driven by large trilinear scalar couplings as they can play a sizeable effect on the potential barrier between different vacua.
+In general, finding certain complementarity between the physical parameters of the model and PGW observables is relevant for exploring the model's parameter space.
+In the context of PGWs studies, it has been noted in Refs.~\cite{Zhou:2018zli,Ahriche:2018rao,Bernon:2017jgv,Biekotter:2022kgf} that potentially large corrections to the trilinear Higgs coupling compared to the SM expectation can significantly affect the type and the strength of the cosmological phase transitions.
+Indeed, strong FOPTs are typically driven by large trilinear scalar couplings as they strongly influence the potential barrier between different vacua.